letsencrypt/cp-cps/CP-CPS.md

 ### 5.3.7 Independent Contractor Controls

-Independent contractors who are assigned to perform Trusted Roles are subject to the duties and requirements specified for such roles in this CPS and the ISRG CP.
+Independent contractors who are assigned to perform Trusted Roles are subject to the duties and requirements specified for such roles in this CP/CPS.
 This includes those described in Section 5.3.
 Potential sanctions for unauthorized activities by independent contractors are described in Section 5.3.6.

 ### 5.3.8 Documentation supplied to personnel

 Trusted Contributors are provided with all documentation necessary to perform their duties.
-This always includes, at a minimum, a copy of the ISRG CP, CPS, and Information Security Policy.
+This always includes, at a minimum, a copy of the ISRG CP/CPS and Information Security Policy.

 ## 5.4 Audit logging procedures